 Building Code Basics

 Building codes are sets of rules, requirements and recommendations intended to promote the design and construction of safe buildings.
 It's important to understand that there are model codes (sometimes called "national" codes), and there are also local codes.
 From a legal standpoint, model codes are merely recommendations, while local codes are the law in a given jurisdiction, such as a city or state.
 Most local code rules are based on the recommendations of the model codes, but they may vary at the discretion of the local code authority.

 The kitchen code rules you need to worry about (and those that local building inspectors will cite) are the local codes, but the model codes are helpful guides.
-The three model codes that most kitchen codes are based on are:
+The four model codes that most kitchen codes are based on are:

 - National Electrical Code (NEC)

 - International Plumbing Code (IPC)